 The climate in both valleys is similar to the mediterranian and allows tourism during the whole year.

-It’s a totaly rural area where agriculture and elaboration of typical products as “pajarete” (sweet wine of artisan production) and handicrafts as diaguita pottery and jewelery are the main economic activities.
+It’s a totaly rural area where agriculture and elaboration of typical products as “pajarete” (sweet wine of artisan production) and pisco - both products with designation of origen in Chile's Atacama and Coquimbo Region - and handicrafts as diaguita pottery and jewelery are the main economic activities.